SABS-R3/software-engineering-day1/_episodes/02-python-intro.md

 ## Objects and Types

-An object, like name, has a type.
+An object, like `number`, has a type.
 We can use `type()` to tell us the type of the variable.
 For our variable above:

 ~~~
 type(number)